maxnathaniel/maxnatho-io/content/blog/webpack-for-beginners-part-one/index.md

 ---
-title: Webpack for beginners (Part 1)
+title: Webpack for beginners (Part 1) [JavaScript]
 description: Let's start with what webpack.js.org tells us about the core concepts.
 date: "2019-08-09T13:46:37.121Z"
 ---

 **Estimated Read Time: 10 mins**

 Before you start reading this post, let's check if you if you fall under the following category:

 * You are convinced of the reasons for using Webpack as your project's module bundler.

 * You know how to install webpack as a dev dependency in your project.

 Now, let's get into it.